 Increases the likelihood of your research making an impact and being cited.
 Build your publishing 'track record' for future promotions and grant applications.

-- Getting Published Guide – Library tools and services to assist you in deciding where to publish your research.
+- Scholarly Publishing Guide – choosing publishers, journal selection and evaluation tools, Open Access publishing and author profiles.
+Library tools and services to assist you in deciding where to publish your research.

-- Cabell's – business and economics, education, health, psychology & psychiatry, computer science.
+- Cabell's Directories – business and economics, education, health, psychology & psychiatry, computer science.
 Lists acceptance rates.

-- PubsHub – biomedical journals.
-Lists rejection rates and time to acceptance.
+- PubsHub Journals and Congresses – biomedical journals.
+Lists the submission criteria for nearly 6,000 medical peer-reviewed medical journals & congresses.
+Includes journal rejection rates and time to acceptance.

 - Ulrich's – bibliographic and publisher information on 300,000+ periodicals.